| Title: | Validation of Arguments and Objects in User-Defined Functions |

 An arbitrary object. |

-conducts a series of tests to check if x
+inspect_log_base conducts a series of tests to check if x is a

 valid logarithmic base.
-Namely, inspect_log_base
+Namely, inspect_log_base checks if:

-is NULL
+x is NULL or empty.

-is an atomic vector of length
+x is an atomic vector of length 1.

-is numeric.
+x is numeric.

-is NA
+x is NA or NaN.

-is positive.
+x is positive.

-does not return any output.
+inspect_log_base does not return any output.
 There are two possible

 outcomes:

-The call is silent if x
+The call is silent if x is a numeric vector of length

 1 that is a valid logarithmic base.